 The management of patients with stable, nonproximal LAD disease is similar to disease identified in the circumflex and right coronary arteries.
-(See "Medical therapy versus revascularization in the management of stable angina pectoris" and "Bypass surgery versus percutaneous intervention in the management of stable angina pectoris: Recommendations".)
+(See "Stable ischemic heart disease: Indications for revascularization" and "Bypass surgery versus percutaneous intervention in the management of stable angina pectoris: Recommendations".)

 The discussion of coronary artery revascularization in the large subgroup of patients with diabetes is found elsewhere.
 (See "Coronary artery revascularization in patients with diabetes mellitus and multivessel coronary artery disease".)